 For many, it’s purely a party town, and nowhere is that more evident than on Mitchell Street, party central for the city’s large population of backpackers and seasonal workers.
 Bars, restaurants and hostels line the street, and the revelry continues well into the night — every night.
 It’s probably not the ideal location if you’re looking for a quiet spot to stay.

 For a more conventional cultural experience, grab a cab and make your way across town to the Museum and Art Gallery of the Northern Territory (MAGNT).
 The facility houses a fine collection of modern and Indigenous art, but even here, you can’t escape the croc craziness.
 Say g’day to Sweetheart — a 5.1-metre stuffed saltwater crocodile that once had a taste for outboard motors.
 Admission to MAGNT is free.

 Start on Smith Street at the preserved ruins of the Palmerston Town Hall.
 Darwin was established in 1869 and was originally known as Palmerston.
 The Palmerston Town Hall was built in 1883, but almost 100 years later on December 25, 1974 it couldn’t withstand the might of Cyclone Tracy.
 The cyclone claimed 71 lives and flattened most of the city.

 To get a handle on what Darwin was like before, and immediately after the cyclone, see MAGNT’s comprehensive and moving Cyclone Tracy exhibition.
 Twisted corrugated iron and a steel telegraph pole bent double by the force of the cyclone provide chilling context.

 Back to our self-guided tour.
 Head past the Christ Church Cathedral, which also bears the scars of Tracy.
 Only the historic porch, built in 1944, remained after the storm.
 Turn right onto the Esplanade towards Government House, which dates back to 1870.
 It’s the oldest surviving building in the Territory.
-Outside there’s a plaque commemorating the victims of the bombing of Darwin by the Japanese on February 19, 1942.
-Two hundred and thirty-five service personnel and civilians died in the attack.
+Outside, there’s a plaque commemorating the victims of the bombing of Darwin by Japanese forces on February 19, 1942.
+Two hundred and thirty-five service personnel and civilians died in the WWII attack.